-Over time, landowners have increasingly resistant to the idea that the companies could unilaterally define what is reasonable.
-The legislatures of some states have enacted surface damage acts to address the competing interests of the development of the mineral estate and the consequences of that development to the surface estate.
-Other states have taken no such action and have left the issue to be decided on a case by case basis on the argument of what is “reasonable use.”
+Over time, landowners have increasingly resistant to the idea that companies can unilaterally define what is reasonable.
+The legislatures of some states have enacted surface damage acts to address the competing interests of the development of mineral rights and the consequences of that development to the surface.
+Other states have taken no such action and have left the issue to be decided on a case-by-case basis.

-An unsuspecting landowner who falls into the trap of looking for the most money and failing to focus on the contract.
-Landowners and sometimes their non-landowner attorneys fail to address issues like noise, hunting damages, livestock damages, fencing, subsurface easements, multiple holes on the same pad, roads, gathering lines, flow lines, disposal lines, water, disposal wells, non-unit rights, etc. This list could go on and on and it is crucial that all of this be dealt with and that the contracts not say anything like “all damages of whatsoever kind and character.”
+An unsuspecting landowner who falls into the trap of looking for the most money may fail to look closely at the contract.
+Landowners – and sometimes their non-landowner attorneys – may not think to address issues like hunting damages, livestock damages, multiple holes on the same pad, access roads, gathering lines, flow lines, disposal lines, water, erosion, and more.
+This list could go on and on.
+It is crucial that all of these issues be defined, and that the contract you sign not say anything like “all damages of whatsoever kind and character.”

-We believe the proper course of action is to focus on the contract by attempting to negotiate a good surface use agreement that is fair to both parties.
-A good surface use agreement will clearly set out what each party’s rights are.
-A good surface use agreement will define and limit the scope of the release.
+At the LandownerFirm, our natural resource attorneys believe the proper course of action is to negotiate a surface use agreement that is fair to both parties.
+A good surface use agreement will clearly set out each party’s rights.
+It will define and limit the scope of the release.
 It will be executed by both parties and all terms will be clearly defined.